kraszken/legacy-start-pub/README.md

 ## Automatic Restarts

-The `run_server.sh` script sets up a cron job to run `autorestart.sh` every 1 hour, which stops the server if 2 or fewer players are connected.
+The `run_server.sh` script sets up a cron job to run `autorestart.sh` every day at 3am, which stops the server if 9 or fewer players are connected.
 The `restart: unless-stopped` policy in `docker-compose.yml` restarts the server automatically.

 - **Verify the Cron Job**:
   ```bash